kimtakala/SummerXAIHackathon-AI4SmarterMeetings/README.md

 ➡️ main.py: Runs the full pipeline: takes an audio file path as input, uses the Transcriber to generate a transcript, and prints the transcript to the console.
 Example usage:

-**🧠 Transcribe**

-To generate the transcription of an audio file, run:

 ```bash
 python3 model.py audio.flac